When is the best time to visit Tanzania?

 October -November: Lobo area.

 Take note that the Western Corridor, Mara river and Lobo area are really far out from Arusha and going with a driver is highly recommended.
 In our experience, irrespective of season, the Serengeti always offers excellent game viewing opportunities.
-Read everything you need to know about the Serengeti in our Tanzania travel blog here.
+Read everything you need to know about the Serengeti in our Ultimate Visitors Guide to the Serengeti, here.